dh-xitee/homework/roles/wordpress/README.md

-This role deploys Wordpres via Docker/Podman.
+This role deploys Wordpres & MariaDB via Docker image into a single pod using Podman.
-1. installs docker/podman and dependencies
-2. installs mariadb in a single pod
-3. installs wordpress in the same pod